MindscapeHQ/raygun4net/Mindscape.Raygun4Net.NetCore/README.md

 This can be done using the various Send and SendInBackground method overloads.

 ---
-See the [Raygun docs](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/) for a more detailed explanation on how to use this provider.
+See the [Raygun docs](https://raygun.com/documentation/language-guides/dotnet/crash-reporting/net-core/) for more detailed instructions on how to use this provider.